ProSE-uoft-org/group-website/README.md

 group at the University of Toronto Computer Science department (https://www.cs.toronto.edu/~prose/).
 Containing information about the group, its members, and its projects.

-You can send updates to the website via pull requests.
+Please help maintain the website via pull requests.
 The website gets udpated every day at 9am automatically.